First Time Competitors

 6. What do we wear to compete in?

 Interschool competitors need to wear light coloured jodhpurs and school equestrian uniform.
 This may be a sports shirt, windcheater or shirt tie and jumper.
 No riding jackets are allowed unless you are selected for the Victorian Interschool Team.
+Gloves are compulsory for Dressage, preferably light coloured jodhpurs and school equestrian uniform.
+This may be a sports shirt, windcheater or shirt tie and jumper.
+No riding jackets are allowed unless you are selected for the Victorian Interschool Team.
 Gloves are compulsory for Dressage, preferably light coloured.

-Helmet tagging is only currently required at horse trial and combined training.
-This includes interschool competitions in these disciplines.
+HORSE TRIALS REQUIRE ALL HELMETS TO BE INSPECTED AND TAGGED FROM JANUARY 2020.
+Helmet tagging is only currently required at Horse Trials and Combined Training in Interschool and open competitions.
 It is NOT required at other Interschool competitions.

-Riding boots smooth‐soled, low‐heeled boots (short or long, except for Show Horse).
-Gaiters and long boots may be worn in all disciplines except Show Horse, where top boots and gaiters can only be worn by competitors 18 years and over.
+Riding boots-smooth‐soled, low‐heeled boots (short or long).
+Gaiters and long boots may be worn in all disciplines except Show Horse, where top boots and gaiters can only be worn by competitors 18 years and over as per Show Horse rules.

-Each disciple may have specific requirements in regard to dress and approved horse gear.
+Each discipline may have specific requirements in regard to dress and approved horse gear.
 For example the use of back protectors in Eventing.

 7. I have never competed in Interschool events before and I am unsure of the level I should be riding at?

-In most competitions the rider selects a level that is suitable for their horse and themselves.
-This may be based on prior experience, a coach’s advice, a school coordinator’s assistance.
-It is best to commence at a safe and sometimes lower level than practised at home.
+In most competitions, the rider selects the class that is suitable for their horse and themselves according to their year level and EA minimum eligibility requirements (MER).
+This may be based on prior experience, a coach’s advice or a school coordinator’s assistance.
+It is advised to commence at a safe and lower level than practised at home.
 If the horse carries a performance card, has points or has competed at high levels this may set rules for entry.
 This occurs mainly in Dressage and Horse Trial competitions.
 Equestrian Victoria would have further information available through the horse’s registration details.

 8. How can I qualify to represent Victoria at the Australia Interschool Championships?